meilisearch/documentation/learn/security/tenant_tokens.md

 When developing complex applications or handling sensitive data, the control over security and permissions offered by API keys might not be enough.
 This is where tenant tokens and multitenancy come in.

-In this guide you'll first learn what multitenancy is, how tenant tokens solve it.
-Then, you'll see how to generate and use tokens using one of our official SDKs or from scratch.
+In this guide you'll first learn what multitenancy is and how tenant tokens solve it.
+Then, you'll see how to generate and use tokens using either one of our official SDKs or completely from scratch.

 ## What is multitenancy?